yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/HTML_Interview_Questions.md

 2. Why Use Semantic Elements?

-> - Improving SEO and Making maintain easily
+> - Improving SEO and making maintain easily
 <br/>

 3. What Is The New Features in HTML5?